Useful Guide To Cleaning & Maintaining your BBQ

 Ongoing Use Maintenance Tips

-For ongoing maintenance for your barbecue, we recommend the below tips:
+For ongoing maintenance for your BBQ, we recommend the below tips:

 Make sure the gas bottle is turned off and disconnected.